UQ-PAC/aslp-lifter-cpp/README.md

 To integrate the lifter with other applications, you can make use of the Meson and CMake files in this repository.

-In Meson (preferred), we define two subprojects:
+In Meson (preferred), we define several subprojects:
 - _aslp-lifter_ is the main project, containing the lifter definition in header files and source files to support explicit instantiation of the lifter template.
 - _aslp-lifter-llvm_ uses the aslp-lifter sources to build a lifter to LLVM.